 Ensemble KNM Berlin

 The Ensemble KNM Berlin is part of the lively contemporary music scene in Berlin.
-Founded in 1988 by Juliane Klein, Thomas Bruns, and other students at Berlin’s Hans Eisler Hochschule for Music, the ensemble today consists of 10 musicians from Germany, Great Britain, and Switzerland.
+Founded in 1988 by Juliane Klein, Thomas Bruns, and other students at Berlin’s Hanns Eisler school of music, the ensemble today consists of 10 musicians from Germany, Great Britain, and Switzerland.
 The ensemble presents compositions, concert installations, and concert projects created in close cooperation with composers, authors, conductors, artists, and stage directors from around the world.
 The programs reflect a curiosity to explore the unknown and a willingness to confront the most pressing themes of our times.

 Since its founding, the ensemble has performed in more than a thousand concerts.